 A portrait that does the work of the first three sessions, in 1,200 words.

 Executive coaches bill $400 to $800 an hour, and the first few hours of any engagement go to the same archaeology: who is this person, how do they decide, where do they get in their own way.
-A Thumbprint does that excavation before you meet - eight open-ended questions in, one written behavioral portrait out.
+A Thumbprint does that excavation before you meet - nine open-ended questions in, one written behavioral portrait out.
 You start the engagement with the pattern already named, in writing, on the table between you.

 Discovery, done - before the meter starts.